Shea Holbrook

 Shea Holbrook (born April 10, 1990) is an American professional racing driver, entrepreneur and spokeswoman.
-Currently, she is in retirement starting a family.

 Drafting with Denise Mueller-Korenek, Holbrook drove a dragster supporting world record for paced bicycle land speed at the Bonneville Salt Flats in 2018.
 The two traveled an average of 183.932 mph.
 Denise Mueller-Korenek set the world record.

 Early life

 Holbrook was raised in Groveland, Florida.
 She graduated from the University of Central Florida in 2012, earning a Bachelor of Science degree in communication with a minor in marketing.

-She grew up a nationally ranked competitive water skier.
-At a young age, she saw much success on the water and also learned how to fly her father's plane however never officially took any lessons or required training or obtain a Private Pilots license.
-An adrenaline seeker, Holbrook wasn't quite satisfied until she was introduced in motor racing.

 Racing

 Holbrook began her professional racing career with the Sports Car Club of America in 2010.
 She became the first woman to win the Grand Prix of Long Beach in a touring car during the 2011 Pirelli World Challenge season, and is one of only four women to ever win at the track.
 Holbrook says that she became interested in racing after attending Richard Petty’s Driving Experience.

 Holbrook received her first taste of international motorsport having qualified for the 2019 W Series, a Formula 3 championship for women.
 One of two Americans in a European-based series (alongside Sabré Cook), she struggled heavily for pace and often found herself at the back of the field with inexperienced Canadian Megan Gilkes – highlighted by qualifying 8 seconds away from the pole time in the opening round at the Hockenheimring.
 She finished the championship 18th and as the only driver to have contested all races to not score points, with 12th place in Zolder her best result.